How to get a visa for Iran?

 Validity of Visa for Iran

-All types of Iran visas are valid up to 90 days.
-But you can only stay till 30 days, regardless you enter via airport or overland.
-If you want to stay more, which you probably will.
-Because Iran is stunningly beautiful and a lovely spot where you get the chance to have special experiences.
+All types of Iran visas are valid for up to 90 days.
+But you can only stay for 30 days, regardless you enter via the airport or overland.
+If you want to stay longer, which you probably will.
+Because Iran is stunningly beautiful spot where you get the chance to have special experiences.
 So make sure to search for Iranian cities and Iran travel.

-As It was mentioned, you have 2 options in case you want to extend your Iran tourist visa (Apply 1 to 3 days before visa expires):
+As mentioned, you have 2 options in case you want to extend your Iran tourist visa (Apply 1 to 3 days before your visa expires):

-1. Refer to Iranian Foreign Affairs Office in Tehran.
+1. Refer to the Iranian Foreign Affairs Office in Tehran.
 There are two main offices:

 One is located on Motahari St. and the other is located on Satarkhan St.